magarcia/magarcia.github.io/_posts/2016-05-07-starting-gsoc.md

 I hope that write this posts will be useful, for me and my mentors, to keep a progress journal about what I'm doing about the project.

-This weeks was about exploring the code of Jangouts and I try to do something with Angular 2, and obiously to get updated about what happens in [ng-conf](http://www.ng-conf.org).
+These weeks was about exploring the code of Jangouts and I try to do something with Angular 2, and obiously to get updated about what happens in [ng-conf](http://www.ng-conf.org).